learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 automatically add it to the appropriate resource.
 It'll also assign an ID for us, so we don't need to worry about including one.

+>**Note** While we're not working with real databases at this point, it's
+>important to note that real databases will also take care of creating IDs.
+IDs
+>are meant to be unique within a database - how are we to know what a unique ID
+>might be when we're creating a new entry in our database?
+Imagine our database
+>has millions of entries!
+Databases, on the other hand, can verify that an ID is
+>unique before creating one.
+Problem solved!

 Finally, before we can send our request, we need to provide the data we want to send.
 In Postman, just below the URL bar, click the **Body** tab, then choose the **raw** option, and select **JSON** from the drop-down menu.